taadis/awesome-micro/README.md

 Awesome Micro is a place to submit awesome [Micro](https://github.com/micro) projects.

-[Micro](https://github.com/micro) is a cloud native development platform.
+[Micro](https://github.com/micro) is a cloud native platform built for developers.

 ## Contents